 "In Denmark, the Agency for Culture offers a web-based Collections Management System to all museums officially recognized and state-subsidised.
 The museums do not have to host any servers or software, but use the system via a browser.
 The software and database runs on a dedicated server financed by the Agency of Culture, and hosted by a commercial ISP at a facility in Denmark.
+In effect it is a private cloud SaaS solution.

-The Agency for Culture in effect offers a SaaS solution to the museums although not cloud based.
 By choosing hosting at a Danish facility, on a dedicated server, the Agency has avoided many of the security issues of cloud hosting and storage.
-However, it is indeed possible that the hosting cost could be lower.
+However, it is indeed possible that the hosting cost could be lower and scalability more flexible if a commercial cloud provider was used.